 Soil Series Wine History: In 2005 we began bottling a small amount of wine taken from a few barrels of the several vineyards we had planted in Volcanic (Jory) soil in the Dundee Hills.
 At the time we were receiving fruit from Balcombe, Eason, Weber and Goldschmidt Vineyards and wanted to show a singular wine coming just from these sites.
-Over time we have added vineyards like Durant, Arcus and Anderson Family Vineyards (while losing Eason and Goldschmidt) and began producing larger quantities of the wine so that we could show this to a larger audience.
+Over time we have added vineyards like Durant, Arcus and Anderson Family Vineyards (while losing Eason and Goldschmidt) and began producing larger quantities of the wine so that we could show this to a larger audience than the people that showed up for Open House Weekends.
 As we grew the number of bottlings of Pinot Noir and the volume of many of those wines, it made sense to increase the production of our two Soil Series bottlings.
-Producing over 30 bottlings of Pinot Noir that are nearly entirely composed of Volcanic or Marine soils these wines serve the purpose of showing the root base of all the wines we make that spring from these two general soil classifications.
+At routinely over 30 bottlings of Pinot Noir that are nearly entirely composed of Volcanic or Marine soils these wines serve the purpose of, aside from being excellent in their own right, showing the root base of all the wines we make that spring from these two general soil classifications.